 Protein 6 grams

 Potassium 69 mg

 Vitamin D 41 IU

 - Nutrients missed at breakfast are rarely made up for during the day.

 - People who eat breakfast are more alert than those who don’t.

 - People who eat cereal for breakfast often have healthier body weights.

 - Breakfast eaters get more calcium, fiber, iron and B vitamins – and they eat less fat and cholesterol during the day – than those who skip breakfast.

-- Skipping breakfast often leading to overindulging on snacks or overeating at the next meal.
+- Skipping breakfast often leads to overindulging on snacks or overeating at the next meal.

 A frittata is basically a crustless quiche.
 No crust means less fat and fewer calories!
 I love frittatas because you only need one pan and with my recipe you don’t even need a mixing bowl.
 This frittata is filled with fresh baby spinach, canadian bacon, and swiss cheese.
 I love taste of the fresh baby spinach with the creamy nutty swiss cheese combined with the smoky canadian bacon.
 Yum!

 It is perfect for weekend breakfast or brunch.
 I make this and cut it into individual portions and then freeze.
 You can quickly microwave during the week for a deliciously quick and hearty breakfast!